MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/use/manage-hyper-converged.md

 1. Click the **Virtual Machines** tool from the left side navigation pane.
 2. At the top of the Virtual Machines tool, choose the **Inventory** tab, then click **New** to create a new virtual machine.
 3. Enter the virtual machine name and choose between generation 1 and 2 virtual machines.
-4. Uou can then choose which host to initially create the virtual machine on or use the recommended host.
+4. You can then choose which host to initially create the virtual machine on or use the recommended host.
 5. Choose a path for the virtual machine files.
 Choose a volume from the dropdown list or click **Browse** to choose a folder using the folder picker.
 The virtual machine configuration files and virtual hard disk file will be saved in a single folder under the `\Hyper-V\[virtual machine name]` path of the selected volume or path.
 6. Choose the number of virtual processors, whether you want nested virtualization enabled, configure memory settings, network adapters, virtual hard disks and choose whether you want to install an operating system from an .iso image file or from the network.
 7. Click **Create** to create the virtual machine.
 8. Once the virtual machine is created and appears in the virtual machine list, you can start the virtual machine.
-9. Once the virtual machine is started, you can connect to the virtual machine's console via VMConnect to install the operating system.
+9. Once the virtual machine is started, you can connect to the virtual machine's console via "VMConnect" to install the operating system.
 Select the virtual machine from the list, click **More** > **Connect** to download the .rdp file.
 Open the .rdp file in the Remote Desktop Connection app.
 Since this is connecting to the virtual machine's console, you will need to enter the Hyper-V host's admin credentials.

 [Learn more about virtual machine management with Windows Admin Center](manage-virtual-machines.md).